wolee101/ud-blog-post/README.md

 **Analyses used:**

-Descriptive, regression, and classification analyses
+Descriptive, regression, classification, and text analyses

 ##